The Bankrate promise

 - Annual fee: $0

-The Chase Freedom Flex℠ is a good choice for modest spenders since you only have to charge $500 in purchases within three months to earn $200 in bonus cash.
+The Chase Freedom Flex℠* can be a good choice for modest spenders since you only have to charge $500 in purchases within three months to earn $200 in bonus cash.
 If you’re nervous about achieving the welcome offers that require thousands of dollars of spending, this card is a great compromise.

 There’s no annual fee, and you’ll also earn 5 percent back on up to $1,500 spent in activated quarterly bonus categories (then 1 percent back), 5 percent back on travel booked through Chase, 3 percent back on dining and drugstore purchases and 1 percent back on everything else.